Winning in the Work World Program

 Module 3 - The Behaviors that Set You Apart with Employers Beyond your Major

 An introduction to the Global Executive Mindset (GEM) skills will be provided within this module!
-This worksheet will provide students the opportunity to rate themselves and evaluate where they stand on the 7 GEM Power Skills and 4 Stand Out Behaviors.
+This worksheet will provide students with the opportunity to rate themselves and evaluate where they stand on the 7 GEM Power Skills and 4 Stand Out Behaviors.

-Participants will learn the importance of both rating themselves and acknowledging which areas to improve.
+Participants will learn the importance of both, rating themselves and acknowledging which areas to improve.
 In this video, students will get an opportunity to create an appealing pitch for their introduction and use a formula to conduct memorable conversations at company social events.

 In order to stand out to others, it is imperative to organize your thoughts and pay attention to what others say before you.
 This video provides the format students need to implement when they are trying to articulate their POV clearly, as well as how to successfully use "set up statements."

 To communicate confidently, there are a few tips to examine.
-This video provides tips to provide your point of view clearly, share your point of concern politely, and use third party validation to your advantage.
+This video provides tips to provide your point of view clearly, share your point of concern politely, and use third-party validation to your advantage.
 Practice your POC in the Power Practice scenario.

 One aspect of succeeding in your organization is building trust with colleagues and superiors.
 This video demonstrates how to bring up concern, increase your integrity, remain consistent, and achieve your desired results.

-Balancing positive and negative feedback is an essential factor when talking to colleagues and/or your superior.
+Balancing positive and negative feedback is an essential factor when talking to colleagues and/or your superiors.
 It is important to provide direct feedback; however, you don’t want to be known as the person who looks at the problem from only one side of the spectrum.
 At the end of this module, there is a video practice tool that focuses on creating a positive tone when providing feedback.

 In this video, students will learn how to take ownership, coach, and recognize others effectively.
 Also covered is the importance of taking action, inspiring others, leading or lending a hand, and teaching others.
 Since Perfect Practices makes perfect, be sure to complete the recognition practice video at the end.